In partnership with

 There are several types of teacher training programmes available which lead to qualified teacher status (QTS).
 Whichever route you take, the training will be specific to the age group and/or subject that you want to teach.
-All involve learning the principles of teaching and gaining practical experience in schools, but there are significant differences in the way this is delivered.
+All involve learning the principles of teaching and gaining practical experience in schools or colleges, but there are significant differences in the way this is delivered.

 University-led Postgraduate or Professional Graduate Certificate in Education (PGCE) or the Postgraduate Diploma in Education (PGDE)

 Higher education institutions (HEIs) throughout the UK offer courses leading to a PGCE/PGDE.
 The courses usually last one academic year if completed full-time, but part-time and flexible learning options are also available.
 You will attend classes at the university or college where you're based, and will also spend a minimum of 24 weeks for both primary and secondary courses on placement in at least two schools.
 Placements are arranged by the HEI with their partner schools.
 During your studies for the PGCE you can gain up to 60 masters-level credits, depending on your course, while for the PGDE you can gain up to 120 credits at masters level.
 The PGDE is offered by a small number of institutions with the same duration and fees as PGCE courses.
 You apply for both via UCAS Teacher Training.